nousssss/halide-nousssss/README.md

 $\alpha = 3$

-$X : vector of first N even numbers$
+$X :$ vector of first N even numbers.

-$Y : vector of first N odd numbers$
+$Y :$ vector of first N odd numbers.

 ## Building LLVM and Halide from Source
 To build Halide, I first built LLVM following the instructions on the ReadMe page;